Velocity Merchant Services Logo

 4. Familiarity Through Big Brands

-Amazon, Walmart, Apple, and Shopify merchants feature these options prominently.
+Amazon, Walmart, Apple, and Shopify merchants feature these options prominently, alongside major providers such as Klarna, Affirm, Afterpay, and PayPal Pay Later, as well as other prominent companies that have driven BNPL adoption across retail sectors.
 Customers now expect buy now pay later to appear wherever they shop.

 How Buy Now Pay Later Helps Small Businesses